 An international study reports nearly 40 percent of businesses experienced a ransomware attack in the last year.
-A recent U.S. government interagency report indicates that, on average, nearly 4,000 daily ransomware attacks have occurred since early 2016, representing a 300 percent increase over the 1,000 daily ransomware attacks reported in 2015.
+A recent U.S. government interagency report says there have been about 4,000 ransomware attacks every day since 2016.
+This is a 300% increase compared to the 1,000 daily attacks in 2015.

-In our digital healthcare world, this extortion threat to hospitals and health systems is escalating as wars between professional cybergangs intensify their efforts.
+The danger to hospitals and health systems from cyber gangs is increasing in the digital healthcare field.
 These hackers are ever evolving creative encryption schemes to hold electronic protected health data (ePHI) hostage, until a ransom is paid.
 Proactive security measures have never been more critical.

 - Proactively implement ransomware attack best practices (see below).

 - Activate your incident response plan to tackle the ransomware incident as it happens.

 - After an attack, find out what went wrong and learn from it.
 Make new plans to be ready for future attacks.
 For example, your security team can show employees how opening a scam email can cause ransomware to download on the computer.

 These proven ransomware best practices can help thwart sophisticated cybercriminals’ threats:

 A good backup and recovery plan for your data is important and required by HIPAA.
 Test it often in a safe place.
 A disaster recovery plan should include two parts, called RPO and RTO.
 This is further explained in “Understanding RPO and RTO.”

 Recovery Point Objective (RPO) means how much data might be lost or need to be put back in during a network problem.
 Next, Recovery Time Objective (RTO) means how long your business can be stopped before it causes serious problems.
 Your RTO/RPO must meet your business goals and be ready for any problems with hardware, software, or communication.